The Future of Google Ads (AdWords) In the Next Decade

 The key question that needs to be answered is how ‘will it be monetised?’
 From there – we can forecast its future.

-Statistician Dan quoted saying “Google’s got a 68% share of the smart-speaker market in Australia.
+Statistician Dan is quoted as saying “Google’s got a 68% share of the smart-speaker market in Australia.
 So, you’ve now got 5.7 million Australians who’ve got these devices in their homes.
 But I think we’re about to hit a tipping point.
-Right now, we’re using smart speakers for things like; timers, to play trivia, or find out about the weather, but people are going to start using them for richer, much more complex queries.”
+Right now, we’re using smart speakers for things like timers, to play trivia, or find out about the weather, but people are going to start using them for richer, much more complex queries.”

 “We’re already seeing smart speakers that have screens.
 That’s less intrusive and looks more like a regular surface.
-For example, to see that Woolworth’s has bread on special and it’s on your screen – I think it’s a no brainer.”
+For example, to see that Woolworth’s has bread on special and it’s on your screen – I think it’s a no-brainer.”

-I questioned whether Google would eventually tell you where you could buy your shopping list most cost effectively (The supermarkets are already providing them that data) and then your Google assistant buying it on your behalf.
+I questioned whether Google would eventually tell you where you could buy your shopping list most cost-effectively (The supermarkets are already providing them that data) and then your Google assistant buying it on your behalf.

 In the next decade - what metrics will Google Ads report on?